We’re helping you instill calling confidence with your customers.

-STIR/SHAKEN is a carrier-based Caller ID authentication that requires carriers to digitally sign calls originated by their customers.
-It uses the same public-key cryptography process that secures e-commerce websites.
+STIR/SHAKEN call authentication service requires carriers to digitally sign calls originated by customers, using the same public-key cryptography process that secures e-commerce websites.

 Identify inbound robocalls to your contact center and interactive voice response system.

-Help customers know who’s really calling with trusted Caller ID data.
+Help customers know who’s really calling with digitally signed and attested call headers.